Mihndim2020/ussd-test-app/README.md

 ## Getting Started
 - Use npm install to install dependencies
-- Run npm run start to run the project
+- Run npm run dev to start the dev server

 ### Prerequisites
  - Node JS